Soft Ricotta Castagnole Recipe

 This ricotta version is something special - fluffy, soft and very light.
 We gently scented them with citrus and rum but there are so many ways to play with the flavour.
 You can take out the orange and lemon zest or use any other herb liqueur instead of rum.
 Castagnole can also rolled into caster sugar instead of dusted with icing sugar.

-If you are fan of these fritters try to make also classic castagnole or the one with chestnut and almond flours.
+If you are fan of these fritters try to make also classic castagnole or rather unusual version with chestnut and almond flours.

 COOKS IN: 60 minutes